Julianne DeShayes | District 2 Director

-Mr. Gamblin was sworn in on September 6, 2016 to fulfill Corey Cassell’s term through November 2017 as District 3 director, at which point a general election was held and Mr. Gamblin was officially elected to fulfill the remaining two years His term will expire in December, 2019.
+Tyson Gamblin was sworn in on September 6, 2016 to fulfill Corey Cassell’s term through November 2017 as District 3 director, at which point a general election was held and Tyson Gamblin was officially elected to fulfill the remaining two years.
+In December of 2019, Tyson Gamblin was elected to fulfill another four-year term.
+His current term expires December 2023.

-Mr. Gamblin currently serves on the Chamber of Commerce board of directors (President 2014 and 2015) and is a manager at Art Gamblin Motors.
-Tyson is a father of two young children, Enumclaw High School graduate, Central Washington University graduate, Enumclaw Football Foundation member and former director, and sponsor of Enumclaw Schools Foundation plus community events.
+Tyson Gamblin is a manager at Art Gamblin Motors and is a father of three young children.
+He is an Enumclaw High School graduate, Central Washington University graduate, Enumclaw Football Foundation member and former director, and sponsor of Enumclaw Schools Foundation plus community events.

 View the #3 district map (pdf)